Hormel Nature Center Staff

 This position was created through a grant project.
 Funding for this project was provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).

-Akiko Nakagawa- Teacher/Naturalist Intern
+Ryen Nielsen- Teacher/Naturalist Intern

 Email: akikon@hormelnaturecenter.org

-Favorite Mammal: Cat
+Favorite Mammal: Platypus

 Email: akikon@hormelnaturecenter.org

-Favorite Mammal: Cat
+Favorite Mammal: Platypus

 This position was created through a grant project.
 Funding for this project was provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR).